TarachaR/New-York-City-Bus-Breakdowns---Data-Wrangling-with-Python/README.md

 ## Understanding The Context

-With this project, I'm a Data Analyst working for Hilton International Hotels, and have been tasked to help the management decide on the best strategies that will lead to revenue growth.
+With this project, I'm working as a Data Science Consultant and has been tasked to provide recommendations on how to reduce the cases of breakdown of buses in the city of New York.

-I have been provided with a dataset containing information on the various chain of hotels, which more on, includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.

-Given this dataset, I performed data exploration, data cleaning and analysis and came up with some appropriate recommendations.
+Given a dataset, I performed data exploration and data wrangling (data cleaning and analysis) then came up with some appropriate recommendations.

-#### Technologies
+#### Technologies and Tools

-- Python Programming Language
+- Pandas
-- Google Colab Notebook
+- Namupy

 [Back To The Top](#Hilton-International-Hotels-Booking-Visualisations)